robelsh/tic-tac-toe/README.md

 ## Instalation (Cocoapods)

 - Open Terminal App
-- Go to the project folder (where the Podfile file is)
+- Go to the project folder (where the 'Podfile' file is).
-- Execute `$ pod install` in the terminal
+- Execute `$ pod install` in the terminal.

 ## Run (refer to Instalation before Run)

-- Open XCode project
+- Open XCode workspace.
-- Run the app with XCode 10.2 on a simulator or a device
+- Run the app with XCode 10.2 on a simulator or a device with iOS 9 at least.

 ## Externals libraries